Parent page: PCB Objects

 Additional actions that can be performed during placement while the drill table is still floating on the cursor and before the drill table is anchored are:

-Click and hold anywhere within the drill table then move it to the desired location in the PCB editor workspace.
+Click and hold anywhere within the drill table then move it to the desired location in the PCB editor design space.

 The drill table is automatically sized based on the specified Text Height setting, as well as the number of different hole sizes (rows) and the number of defined columns.
 To interactively resize the table, click once to select it then click and hold on a corner vertex then move to resize as required.
 Note that interactively resizing the table will also increase/decrease the font size.